Difflugia globulosa (Dujardin, 1837) Penard, 1902

 Remarks: Shells of this species can be confused with those of Phryganella nidulus which are more flattened.

-Penard (1902) describes this species as having two distinct forms, the typical form and one varying between 135 and 155 µm.
+Penard (1902) described this species as having two distinct forms, the typical form and one varying between 135 and 155 µm.
 He also described two smaller forms 50 to 70 µm in size.
-Cash et al. (1909) describe a small form (15-50 µm) under the name D. globulus, and suggest that Dujardin's original description of D. globulosa was ambiguous.
+Cash et al. (1909) described a small form (15-50 µm) under the name D. globulus, and suggested that Dujardin’s original description of D. globulosa was ambiguous.
+Dujardin described this species as spherical or ovoid and 100-250 µm large.
+Probably he observed at least two different species.